fand/veda/README.md

   - Last MIDI event for each channel of MIDI devices.
   - `x`: 2nd byte of the event
   - `y`: 3rd byte of the event
+- `sampler2D note`
+  - States of note numbers of MIDI devices.
+  - `x`: the volume of the note

 ### Audio inputs